 Instructions

-- Pat chicken breasts dry.
-Combine flour, garlic powder, salt, and black pepper in a medium bowl.
+- Prepare the chicken.
+Pat the 3 halved chicken breasts dry.
+In a medium bowl, combine 1 cup flour, 1 teaspoon garlic powder, 1 teaspoon salt, and 1 teaspoon black pepper.
+Beat 2 eggs in a separate bowl.

 Did You Make This Recipe?